nomilous/ipso/README.md

 ### Complex Usage / Current Caveats

-For cases where the call chain being tested has an asynchronous step the `done()` can be put into the mock.
+To test in cases where the call chain being tested has an asynchronous step the `done()` can be put into the mock.

 ```coffee
 it 'can stop the http server', (done, http, Server) ->